List Of Traffic Rules Violations And Fines In India 2024

 -

 Avoid drunk driving: Drunk driving is one of the common causes of road accidents and fatalities.
 Even a small level of alcohol in your blood can harm your ability to drive safely.
-It is better to hop into a taxi or have your friend drop you at home if you happen to drink somewhere.
-Remember, it is not about the hefty fines but the lives of people.
+It is better to hop into a taxi or have your friend drop you at home if you happen to drink somewhere as drink and drive amount is high and dangerous to the lives.

 How To Pay Your Traffic Fines in India